mongodb/specifications/source/client-side-operations-timeout/client-side-operations-timeout.md

 this field private MUST signal that the field should not be accessed or modified by users if there is an idiomatic way to do so in the language (e.g. underscore-prefixed variable names in Python) and MUST document that modification of the field can cause unintended correctness issues for applications.
 Drivers MUST document that the remaining timeout will not be applied to callback operations that do not use the ClientSession.
-Drivers MUST also document that overridding `timeoutMS` for operations executed using the explict session inside the provided callback will result in a client-side error, as defined in [Validation and Overrides](#validation-and-overrides).
+Drivers MUST also document that overriding `timeoutMS` for operations executed using the explicit session inside the provided callback will result in a client-side error, as defined in [Validation and Overrides](#validation-and-overrides).
 If the callback returns an error and the transaction must be aborted, drivers MUST refresh the `timeoutMS` value for the `abortTransaction` operation.